How To Follow Google Image Search Guidelines?

 For those who need to optimize their material for local SEO, Google My Business and Maps play a large role in their strategy.
 Building out a quality My Business page allows brands to better attract potential customers to their business and appear welcoming on the local SERP.

-As a part of these pages, businesses want to take advantage of the Posts feature.
+As a part of these pages, businesses want to take advantage of the Google Posts feature.

 - Making the images authentic